Quinton de Kock: T20I cricket

 In March 2014, South Africa played a 3-match Twenty20 series against Australia.
 De Kock was named the 'Player of the Series' in the tournament although South Africa lost the series by 0–2.
 In 2019–2020 season de Kock was brilliant in this format scoring 4 half centuries.
 In September 2021, De Kock was named in South Africa's squad for the 2021 ICC Men's T20 World Cup.

 In October 2021, during the Men's T20 World Cup, de Kock made himself unavailable for South Africa's match against West Indies after refusing to take the knee.
 Following the match, he apologised saying he would take the knee and wanted to play for his country again.
 De Kock explained that he had originally decided not to take the knee because of the way in which Cricket South Africa had handled the issue by mandating that all players take the knee shortly before the match against the West Indies.
 However, he returned to the side for South Africa's next match, against Sri Lanka, and took the knee before the start of play.

+On 26 March 2023, in the second T20I against the West Indies, he scored his maiden century in T20I cricket.
+He completed his half-century in just 15 balls, recording the fastest fifty by a South African cricketer.